Finnish builder YIT to buy rival Lemminkainen in stock deal

-HELSINKI Finland's largest construction company YIT will acquire rival Lemminkainen for 632 million euros (553.6 million pounds) in an all-share deal aimed at boosting growth, the firms said on Monday.
+HELSINKI (Reuters) - Finland's largest construction company YIT will acquire rival Lemminkainen for 632 million euros (553.6 million pounds) in an all-share deal aimed at boosting growth, the firms said on Monday.

 The acquisition will give YIT the size to compete better in its core Nordic markets as well as Russia, following a drop in profits due to the Ukraine crisis, Russian recession and weakened rouble.